Alice Neel: Neel's self-portrait and last paintings

 Neel painted Kate Millett in 1970, using photographs of Millett to do so, because Millett had refused to pose for Neel.
-Kate Millett was the author of Sexual Politics., an important text of second-wave feminism.
+Kate Millett was the author of Sexual Politics, an important text of second-wave feminism.
 Alice Neel's career was given new life by the feminist art movement, and Kate Millett was a feminist icon of the time.
 Neel considered herself "a collector of souls" and she aimed to capture Millett's powerful aura.
 Neel painted this portrait at a time when many independent women, fighting for equal opportunities and being ignored, were looking for a mentor.
 In this painting, Kate Millett is directly looking at the viewer, and her stare is very commanding.
 Kate Millett was featured in the September 25, 2017 issue of Time magazine, in which Time referred to her as the "high priestess" of feminism and to Sexual Politics as the feminist bible.

 Neel painted herself in her eightieth year of life, seated on a chair in her studio.
 She presented herself fully nude.
-She wore her glasses and held her paintbrush on right hand and an old cloth on the other hand.
+She wore her glasses and held her paintbrush on her right hand and an old cloth on the other hand.
 The white color of her hair and the several creases and folds of her bare skin indicated her old age.
 As she painted herself seated on the chair her body faced away from the viewer while head was turned towards the viewer.
 The portrait was completed in 1980 but she had started to paint it five years earlier, before abandoning it for a period of time.
 However, she was encouraged by her son Richard to complete it and came back to in her early 80s as she was also invited to take part in an exhibition of self-portraits at the Harold Reed Gallery in New York.
 When Neel's unconventional self-portrait was showcased it attracted considerable attention.
 Neel painted herself in a truthful manner as she exposed her saggy breasts and belly for everyone to see.
 Yet again in her last painting, she challenged the social norms of what was acceptable to be depicted in art.
 Her self-portrait was one of her last works before she died.

 On October 13, 1984, Neel died with her family present in her New York City apartment, from advanced colon cancer.